 Example of waveforms developed specially for this synthesizer:

-- 2 modulation faders allow to modulate VCOs frequency with the CV connected via the digital connection matrix.
+- 2 modulation potentiometers allow to modulate VCOs frequency with the CV connected via the digital connection matrix.

 - All waveforms are band-limited to remove digital synthesis artefacts.

 - VCO 1 and 2 frequencies can be adjusted separately, or linked together.
-In this case VCO 2 frequency fader tune between 0-1 octave against VCO 1 frequency.
+In this case VCO 2 frequency potentiometers tune between 0-1 octave against VCO 1 frequency.

 - A ring modulator option mixes the signal of the 2 VCOs.